 Warning Labels

-Mounted at key locations throughout your boat are warning labels (See page1-19) which advise the owner/operator of imperative safety precautions to follow when operating and/or servicing equipment.
+Mounted at key locations throughout your boat are warning labels which advise the owner/operator of imperative safety precautions to follow when operating and/or servicing equipment.

 The examples below indicate the level of hazard by color and explanation.